 Shakespeare compares the poet's lover to a summer's day.

 The one exception would be when the emphasis is on history, in which case the past tense is called for:

 Shakespeare wrote many of his tragedies during a period of great political instability.

 The sciences see the contribution of any individual as adding progressively to an ordered sequence of investigations.
 The past tense helps convey a sense of this temporal progression.

 Some science courses rely on the name-year system.
-Like the APA system commonly used in the social sciences, this system lists sources alphabetically and places a greater emphasis on dates than the citation-sequence and the MLA systems do.
-Though less streamlined than the citation-sequence system, the name-year system offers two advantages: it produces more easily searchable and therefore more useful reference lists, and it lets the reader know in the body of the paper when studies were performed.
+Like the American Psychological Association (APA) system commonly used in the social sciences, this system lists sources alphabetically and places a greater emphasis on dates than the citation-sequence and the Modern Languages Association (MLA) systems do.
+Though less streamlined than the citation-sequence system, the name-year system offers two advantages: it produces more easily searchable and, therefore, more useful reference lists, and it lets the reader know in the body of the paper when studies were performed.

 Check with your TA or your course handbook to find out what your course requires.